Crepe Paper: It's Our Golden Secret to Gorgeous Gift-Wrapping

-Stripe it rich (top): Fold back the edge of two-tone crepe paper and affix it with double-sided tape to create a band—and accentuate the seam you usually hide.
-Tie a bon-bon (second from top): Position a wide band of solid crepe paper over patterned and cinch the ends to dress up a cylinder.
-Weave it (second from bottom): Tape three streamers in place around the width of a box, then thread two pieces over and under them lengthwise.
-Point it out (bottom right): Rather than tamping down the ends, crimp the excess into peaks.
+Crepe paper works for gift-wrapping of all shapes and sizes.
+To get the striped look that we created for the present seen at top here, start by folding back the edge of two-tone crepe paper and affix it with double-sided tape to create a band.
+Go ahead and accentuate the seam you usually hide.
+Prefer to tie a bon-bon, as pictured second from top?
+Position a wide band of solid crepe paper over patterned and cinch the ends to dress up a cylinder.
+You can also weave it, just as we did for the present pictured second from bottom.
+Tape three streamers in place around the width of a box, then thread two pieces over and under them lengthwise.
+Or, lastly, point it out, as pictured on the gift in bottom right.
+Rather than tamping down the ends, crimp the excess into peaks.

 Instead of just sticking a bow on top of a present that's unwieldy or awkwardly shaped, embrace its silhouette by winding streamers around it from head to toe.
 We used thick gold crepe paper to mummify this you-know-what, tuning pegs included.
 While the contents underneath aren't exactly a mystery, the endlessly entertaining act of unspooling the paper only amps up the suspense.

 To neatly package loose items like socks and tees, think like a sushi chef and start rolling.
 Tuck the item inside a guess-proof cardboard tube, clean coffee canister, or cylinder you've made from card stock by taping the edges together.
 Cover it with crepe paper, and twist and tie the ends.
 Add mini bows, ribbons, or a wide stripe in a contrasting color to finish the fake-out.